 We also advocate the transfer of all water works to private ownership.
-We oppose the tax-financing and eminent domain land acquisitions for the Peripheral Canal.
+We oppose the tax-financing and eminent domain land acquisitions for all projects and facilities in the state water plan, including the Peripheral Canal.
 We favor repeal of all government drought and flood emergency powers and all government ability to impose water rationing.
 We propose elimination of all government flood insurance programs.
 We favor an end to all government weather-modification programs, and we favor holding private weather-modifying firms liable for damages they may cause.